 In addition to local coordinators from across the Brazos Valley, nearly 200 Texas A&M and Blinn College faculty, staff and students will be on hand to set up and judge the competition’s 56 events, which feature 23 national as well as five Texas events per division.
 As in previous years, organizers and judges from NASA as well as business and industrial representatives from both the Houston and Austin communities also are volunteering their services and expertise.

 First-through-fourth-place winners will be decided for each contest and subsequently recognized as part of Saturday’s official awards ceremony in Rudder.
-The schools from division with the lowest scores (two from middle, one from high school) will advance to the Science Olympiad National Tournament, to be held May 31-June 1 at Cornell University.
+The schools from division with the lowest scores (two from middle, one from high school) will advance to the Science Olympiad National Tournament, to be held May 9-14 at the California Institute of Technology.

 The Science Olympiad is a non-profit organization dedicated to improving the quality of K-12 science education, increasing student interest in science, and recognizing outstanding achievements in science education by both students and teachers.
 Michigan State University hosted the first annual Science Olympiad National Tournament in May 1985, with 17 states participating.
-Currently, nearly 8,000 teams across all 50 states are involved in 450 tournaments hosted annually on college campuses like Texas A&M.
+Currently, more than 5,500 teams across all 50 states are involved in 400 tournaments hosted annually on college campuses like Texas A&M.